C. Robert Kehler: General officer

 In July 2000, the Air Force promoted Kehler with his first star and joined the ranks of US Air Force general officers.
 His first assignment as a general officer was as the Commander of the 21st Space Wing at Peterson Air Force Base in Colorado which supports space surveillance and control.

 From his command tour, he returned to Washington, D.C., as Director of National Security Space Integration in the Office of the Undersecretary of the Air Force.
-As Director he integrated the activities of a number of space organizations on behalf of the Under Secretary of the Air Force and the Director of the National Reconnaissance Office.
+As a Director, he integrated the activities of a number of space organizations on behalf of the Under Secretary of the Air Force and the Director of the National Reconnaissance Office.
 He also picked up a second star while in this position and accepted his promotion to major general on August 1, 2003.

 In May 2005, he returned to Nebraska to assume the duties of Deputy Commander for the United States Strategic Command.
 He earned a third star as well and was promoted to lieutenant general on June 1, 2005.
-In his role as Deputy Commander, he assists the Commander of USSTRATCOM in managing the missions of global strike, missile defense, space operations, intelligence coordination, network warfare and combating weapons of mass destruction.
+In his role as Deputy Commander, he assisted the Commander of USSTRATCOM in managing the missions of global strike, missile defense, space operations, intelligence coordination, network warfare and combating weapons of mass destruction.

 In October 2007, he was promoted to general and assumed the command of Air Force Space Command.
-He replaced outgoing General Kevin P. Chilton, who became commander of United States Strategic Command.
+He replaced General Kevin P. Chilton, who was promoted to commander of United States Strategic Command.

-In January 2011, Kehler once again relieved General Chilton as the commander of U.S. Strategic Command.
+In January 2011, Kehler once again relieved General Chilton - this time taking over as the commander of U.S. Strategic Command.

-On January 1, 2014, Kehler officially retired from active duty.
+After almost three years in this position, Kehler officially retired from active duty on January 1, 2024.